dimagi/commcare-hq/docs/advanced_app_features.rst

 which "prioritizes the most relevant piece of information to be determined by the user at any given time".

 This means that if all the forms in a module require the same case (actually just the same session IDs) then the user will be asked to select the case before selecting the form.
-This is why when you build an module where *all forms require a case* the case selection happens before the form selection.
+This is why when you build a module where *all forms require a case* the case selection happens before the form selection.

 From here on we will assume that all forms in a module have the same case management and hence require the same